 What are the best kettlebell exercises for golfers?
 Whether you’re a golfer or a personal trainer looking to get golfers into better shape and perform better, the following article will either provide you with some ideas on kettlebell exercises to implement, or how to analyze your athlete and build them from the ground up.
 Of course, this only scratches the surface when it comes to kettlebell training for golfers.

-Kettlebell training is perfect for golfers who want; serious and advanced golf power; improve their golf game; stay injury free; and create a fluid swing.
+Kettlebell training is perfect for golfers that want serious and advanced golf power, improve their golf game, stay injury-free, and create a fluid swing.